IlhanCihan/seleniumFramewrokClurb/readme.md

-Selenium Framework
+## Selenium Framework ✅

-What is does:
-This is automated test software which tries to test websites.
-It tries to log in to website two times one with correct password and one with invalid password and then returns a report on how things went.

-Used site: This code uses "automationpractice.com" to test its capabilities.
-It is one of the example sites to practice Selenium

-How to use it: You should include chrome driver with right executable path in order for it to run

-Python version: Python 3.9.1
+### This is automated software that tests websites by logging in twice with a correct and incorrect password and providing a report on its findings.
+It uses the "automationpractice.com" website as an example to practice using Selenium.